 Whether or not they verbalize it, kids often struggle with feeling like they are “bad kids” or that they are “naughty” when they misbehave.
 It can be tough for parents, especially in moments of frustration as our kids are acting out, to communicate the message that they are loved no matter what even if their behavior may be less than desirable.
-The following story is an example from my own family life of a time when I discovered a great opportunity to communicate this message.
+The following story is an example from one mom of a time when she discovered a great opportunity to communicate this message.

 We all want to parent our kids well, and especially to feel confident as we discipline our children.
 But many parents, in their efforts to discipline their children, miss what we think is a key ingredient.